Word Counter

 Count words, characters, sentences, and paragraphs in any text instantly.
 Get real-time statistics including reading time and keyword density.

-What Word Counter Does
+About Word Counter

 Word Counter is a free browser-based tool that gives you instant, real-time statistics about any text you paste or type.
 It counts words, characters (with and without spaces), sentences, and paragraphs while simultaneously calculating estimated reading and speaking times.
 Whether you are drafting a blog post, finishing an academic essay, writing product descriptions, or optimizing meta tags for search engines, having precise text metrics at your fingertips eliminates guesswork and keeps your content within required limits.
 Writers and editors rely on word counts to meet editorial guidelines.
 Most publications, academic institutions, and content platforms enforce strict length requirements -- a college essay might demand 500 to 1000 words, while a long-form SEO article often targets 1500 words or more.
 Instead of relying on your text editor's built-in counter, which may not be available in every environment, this tool provides a lightweight, accessible alternative that works on any device with a browser.
 For SEO professionals, the tool goes beyond basic counting.
 Keyword density analysis helps you gauge whether a target keyword appears at a natural frequency within your content.
 Over-stuffing keywords can trigger search engine penalties, while under-using them may limit ranking potential.
 By reviewing keyword frequency alongside total word count, you can fine-tune your content strategy with data rather than intuition.
 The reading time estimate uses an average adult reading speed of approximately 200 to 250 words per minute.
 This metric is particularly useful for bloggers and content marketers who want to set accurate expectations for their audience.
 Many modern blogs display reading time at the top of each article -- this tool lets you calculate that number before you even publish.
 Unlike desktop applications that require installation, Word Counter runs entirely in your browser.
 No data is sent to any server; your text stays on your device.
 This makes it suitable for sensitive content, confidential documents, and draft materials you do not want leaving your local machine.
 It works equally well on desktop, tablet, and mobile, so you can check word counts on the go from any device.